• Skip to main content

 Instructions

 • Preheat the oven to 425°F. Line a rimmed baking sheet with parchment paper or aluminum foil.
 Use a fork or knife to pierce holes in the top and bottom of the potatoes.
-Roast the sweet potatoes for 40 to 50 minutes or until they are very soft, and you can easily squeeze them with a potholder.
+Roast the potatoes for 40 to 50 minutes or until they are very soft, and you can easily squeeze them with a potholder.
 Reduce the oven temperature to 350 °F.

 • Let the potatoes cool for a few minutes, slice them in half, and scoop the flesh into a medium-sized bowl.
 Add the butter.
 Then use an electric mixer and blend on medium until everything is combined and there are no lumps.